Zeftax/izp_projekt_t9search/README.md

 	* How much error is allowed in the input for the match to be still allowed to be positive.

 # Error codes
+	* Fatal:
 		* -1 = No query specified.
 Please specify a string to look for.
 		* -2 = Invalid query.
-Please specify a query using only digits (refer to the query format section of the README).
+Please refer to the query format section of the README.
+		* -3 = No argument specified for <parameter>.
+This parameter is missing a required argument.
+		* -4 = Invalid argument.
+The argument you specified is not valid.